moth-quantum/quantum-audio/README.md

 - **New Architecture:**

   - This project has been restructured for better flexibility and scalability.
-  - Instead of _QuantumAudio_ Instances, the package operates in the level of _Scheme_ Instances that performs encoding and decoding functions independent of the data.
+  - Instead of _QuantumAudio_ Instances, the package operates at the level of _Scheme_ Instances that performs encoding and decoding functions independent of the data.

 - **Feature Updates:**

   - Introducing 2 Additional Schemes that can encode and decode Multi-channel Audio.
-  - Faster encoding and decoding of long audio files using Batch processing.
+  - Supports Faster encoding and decoding of long audio files using Batch processing.

 - **Dependency Change:**